Data Processing Agreement

 If Provider receives a request from an End User exercising their rights (access, rectification, erasure, portability, restriction of processing, or objection), Provider will promptly forward the request to Client.
 Provider will assist Client with fulfilling such requests to the extent technically feasible within the Platform.

 Client is responsible for responding to Data Subject rights requests.
-Provider will provide reasonably requested assistance, including data exports and deletion, within 30 days of Client's written instruction.
+Provider will provide reasonable assistance, to the extent technically feasible within the Platform, within a reasonable period following Client's written instruction.
+Provider may charge for assistance that requires more than minimal effort.

 7. Security Measures